gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 Partitions
 ^^^^^^^^^^
+..
+  TODO: check whether we still have a home parition
-We have access to three partitions: :code:`condo` and :code:`hotel`.
+We have access to two partitions: :code:`condo` and :code:`hotel`.
 Nodes on :code:`hotel` have a minimum of 28 cores and 4.57GB memory/core.
 I do not know about the specs of the other nodes.

 First consider :code:`condo`